elenadigrigoli/ADM---HM5/README.md

 ## Contents

-The repository is organized as follows:
-- `main.ipynb` is the main file containing the answers to each task divided into sections.
+The repository is organized as follows: below there is the viewer link for the colab file containing the answers to each task divided into sections:

-This is the viewer link for the colab file:
 - https://colab.research.google.com/drive/1bTCV0SQ5XmqnE6Dt4Bd1CDiSo8ecf2dK?usp=sharing
 ---